 In Year 6, you will gain an introduction to the nature of economics and examine how the price mechanism allocates resources in markets.
 We analyse the nature of market failure, its causes and possible policy remedies.
-By the end of Unit 1, students should be able to apply supply and demand analysis to real-world situations; to understand why markets might not allocate resources efficiently and the methods of dealing with market failure, together with an evaluation of their effectiveness Students will also be introduced to the key measures of economic performance and the main objectives and instruments of economic policy.
-Students should be able to use a basic AD/AS model to understand why demand and/or supply side policies may be seen as argue for different approaches and identify criteria for success.
+By the end of Unit 1, students should be able to apply supply and demand analysis to real-world situations; to understand why markets might not allocate resources efficiently and the methods of dealing with market failure, together with an evaluation of their effectiveness.

+Students will also be introduced to the key measures of economic performance and the main objectives and instruments of economic policy.
+Students should be able to use a basic AD/AS model to understand why demand and/or supply side policies may be seen as appropriate ways of managing an economy; predict the possible impact of such policies and to recognise the assumptions involved; argue for different approaches and identify criteria for success.